 If you integrate data from the data warehouses, a Data Source stores the properties of a data warehouse.
 If you use the Output Stage, the Data Source also stores the Output Stage prefix.

 For more information about Data Sources, see Create a Data Source.

 The Data Source is the main reference point when you are performing the following tasks:

 - Generating the Output Stage.
 The GoodData platform scans the data warehouse schema stored in your Data Source and generates recommended views for the Output Stage.

 - Generating an LDM.
 The GoodData platform scans the data warehouse schema or the Output Stage that is specified in your Data Source and provides a definition of the LDM, which you then use for generating the LDM in your workspace.

 - Validating the mapping between the Data Source and the LDM.
 The Output Stage connected to your Data Source is compared to the LDM, and a list of inconsistencies is returned.
 Validate the mapping after you have changed the Output Stage or the LDM to see what changes are required.

 - Managing mapping between workspaces and your customers' data.
 You can provide a custom mapping scheme to match the workspace IDs (also known as project IDs) and the client IDs.
 For more information about client IDs, see Automated Data Distribution v2 for Data Warehouses.

 You can perform all the above tasks using individual API calls.
-For more information about creating and listing Data Sources, see the API Reference.

 If you integrate data from the object storage services, a Data Source stores the properties of an object storage service.